vlgonzalez/vlgonzalez/README.md

-### Hi, I'm Vinicius Gonzalez, Upgrading myself everyday, Data Science, C#, MySQL & JS.
+### Hi, I'm Vinicius Gonzalez, Upgrading myself :rocket:, Data Science, C#, MySQL & JS.
 Welcome to my Github👋</br>
 For more details about me, please contact me in the following links below.